Tuesday, April 30, 2024

 <<------------ uneventful plane ride of 4.5 hours --------------------->>

 Once in Malpensa airport, we passed through passport control, picked up our suitcase then walked some distance to the train station where I bought tickets then waited for the soi disant Malpensa express to take us to Milano Centrale station.
 This was very much not an express train and stopped at several stations, so it took nearly an hour to get to the final stop.
 The Milano train station was packed full with people, so navigating it was problematic.
 Eventually we fought our way through the crowds and found somewhere where we could wait while I bought tickets to Varenna.
 Although I tried with an automatic ticket machine, Varenna was not one of the predefined destinations, so I had to find the ticket office.
 This took some time as the station is huge with several floors; eventually I found what I was looking for.
 A very nice lady sold me return tickets to Varenna and asked whether both passengers were over 65 years old.
 When I replied in the affirmative, she said that we were entitled to a discount.
-The tickets that she sold me were in a different format to the ones from two years ago so I couldn't easily check their details.
+The tickets that she sold me were in a different format to those from two years ago so I couldn't easily check their details.
 Apparently each ticket - return - cost 5.70€; this seems a very low price**, especially considering that each one way ticket from Malpensa cost 13€.

 The train was scheduled to leave at 4:20pm, so we had time for a slice of pizza (somewhat different from the Israeli slice) and a cup of tea.
 Although I tried to order in Italian, the waitress asked me to speak English.
 So much for Italian lessons.
 At about 4pm we went to the track where the train was waiting; it took some time to find a pair of adjacent empty seats.
 By the time the train left, it was at about 133% capacity; many people were standing.
 But quite a few got off at the first stop, Monza, and more got off at the second stop, Lecco; this was a normal suburban train that perchance happens to stop at Varenna, the fourth stop.